maryukpete1/wallet-service/README.md

 npm run test
 ```

-### End-to-End (E2E) Testing
-The repository includes a Postman Collection (`wallet-service.postman_collection.json`) designed for comprehensive end-to-end testing.

-1. Import the collection into Postman.
-2. Configure the collection variables (e.g., `baseUrl`, `jwtToken`).
-3. Execute the requests to verify system behavior.

-Refer to `e2e_testing_guide.md` for detailed testing instructions.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.